californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Cause of death.

-• Role, functions, or actions of an inmate relating to a facility incident or newsworthy event.
+• An inmate's role, functions, or actions relating to a facility incident or newsworthy event.

 Where do I Look Up an Inmate in California?

-Interested parties may look up inmates incarcerated in state prisons and facilities using the CDCR Inmate Locator.
+Interested parties may use the CDCR Inmate Locator to find inmates incarcerated in state prisons and facilities.
 The California Department of Corrections and Rehabilitation maintains this repository and provides online access to the public at no cost.
-For county/city jails, inmate information is available through sheriff offices in counties across the State.
+Inmate information for county/city jails is available through sheriff's offices in counties across the state.

 How Do I Conduct an Inmate Search in California?

-Inmate locators provided at the state and county levels may be used to conduct inmate searches in California to find the location of an inmate.
+Inmate locators provided at the state and county levels may be used to conduct inmate searches in California to locate an inmate.
 Inmates housed in state prisons may be searched on the CDCR Inmate Locator.
 However, only information on adult inmates can be obtained.
 Records of juveniles are not available.

 The following information is required for the search:

-• The inmate's last name: The first and middle name of the inmate may be used to narrow search parameters.
+• The inmate's last name: The inmate's first and middle name may be used to narrow search parameters.

 • The inmate's CDCR identification number

 Search results include inmates' names, mugshots, age, admission dates, eligible parole or release dates, and current locations (including driving directions).
-Searchers who cannot find an inmate may contact the CDCR's Identification Unit on (916) 445-6713 from Monday to Friday between 8:00 a.m. to 4:30 p.m.
+Searchers who cannot find an inmate may contact the CDCR's Identification Unit at (916) 445-6713 from Monday to Friday between 8:00 a.m. and 4:30 p.m.

 • Fees that will be assessed for copies under Section 13030.26.3